MuhRaihan001/-Dynamic-Signal-system/README.md

 /createtower 50.0
 ```

-This will create a tower with ID 1 and a radius of 50.0 at the player's current position.
+This will create a tower with ID 0 and a radius of 50.0 at the player's current position.
+Max 70 tower

 ### 2. Editing Tower Radius